sarthakbhardwaj27/reactRouter/README.md

 # React Router Project

 This project is a simple React application utilizing the `react-router-dom` library to implement client-side routing.
 The application consists of multiple components, including pages for the Home, About, Contact, and dynamic routing for User profiles.
-Additionally, there's a GitHub component that fetches and displays GitHub user information.
+Additionally, there's a GitHub component that fetches and displays GitHub user information via its API.

 ## Project Structure